vinaykadam007/fall-risk-prediction/README.md

 ## 📊 Dataset

-The model was trained on a dataset of 2,000 patient records with the following features:
+The model was trained on a synthetic dataset of 2,000 patient records with the following features:

 ### Demographics
 - Age